 If you are interested in seeking counselling with me, please contact me via email or my mobile so we can begin to discuss what you are looking to get out of counselling.
-I will arrange a free initial appointment with you at my practice, where you can find out more about me and how I work and it gives you the opportunity to explain how you would like to use the sessions.
-If you decide you would like to work with me, we will arrange weekly (sometimes fortnightly) sessions in a short or long term arrangement.
+I will arrange a free consultation (lasting up to 30 mins) with you at my practice, where you can find out more about me and how I work and it gives you the opportunity to explain how you would like to use the sessions.
+If you decide you would like to work with me, we will arrange weekly sessions (lasting 50 mins) in a short or long term arrangement.
+Once we’ve established a good working relationship, it is possible to alter the frequency of the sessions to fortnightly.

 What is counselling?